 Churro is a strip of fried dough that is coated with cinnamon sugar.
 The dough is similar to a choux pastry, the one used to make Eclair or Profiteroles.
 Churros are traditional in Spain and Portugal, from where they originate, as well as the Philippines (that explains why I am obsessed with it).
 It is traditionally served with chocolate dipping sauce on the side ( that is why its to die for!
 MORE chocolate please).

-- All-Purpose Flour – as the base dry ingredient.
+- All-Purpose Flour – This is base dry ingredient.

 Making a Churro dough is different from making any bread dough.
 The dough is cooked first on stove-top before it gets baked in the oven.
 It’s similar to making a pate choux, or choux pastry that is used in making cream puff and profiteroles.
 Although they differ in the end product as Churro do not have a hollow center compared to profiteroles or eclair but the process of making is dough is similar.
 It does vary in the proportion of the ingredients and the technique of a baking it.